I love Halloween, but that's not all! I am the Halloween kitchen witch, but I consider myself a witch of all trades.

 - Mess up your hair - like there's lots of static from electricity

-To make the Lightning Strike costume you will need:
+To Make the Lightning Strike Costume

-- A large piece of cardboard cut out to look like a lightning bolt and painted yellow.
+- A large piece of cardboard was cut out to look like a lightning bolt and painted yellow.
 Cut a hole for your head to fit in so you can wear this.

 - Black pants

 - Black shirt

 Hurricanes are big news in the weather world and they make big headlines when they travel through towns and cities and destroy them with those tropical force winds.
 We've all seen the poor weatherman or woman out in the storm reporting its progress.
 But have you ever seen them fight the winds and lose?
 Well, I have, and here's an easy, funny costume you can make to recreate that windy man-moving scene. (or woman-moving) So, if you have ever wondered how to make a hurricane costume you can find out right here.

 What You'll Need